The Past Hypothesis and the Nature of Physical Laws: Variations on a Theme from Boltzmann

 \section{Variations on a Theme from Boltzmann}

-Before we get into the philosophical and conceptual issues, let us be more explicit about what the Boltzmannian account is and how to state the Past Hypothesis in that account.
-Although the Boltzmannian account is more or less the same in classical and in quantum theories, the exact form of the Past Hypothesis is subtly different.
-We will exploit this feature in \S4 to dissolve some of the worries about the classical version of the Past Hypothesis.
+Before we get into the philosophical and conceptual issues, let us be more explicit about what the Boltzmannian account is and how to state PH in that account.
+Although the Boltzmannian account is more or less the same in classical and in quantum theories, the exact form of PH is subtly different.
+I will exploit this difference in \S4 to dissolve some of the worries about the classical version of PH.
 Readers familiar with the standard Boltzmannian statistical mechanics can jump to \S2.3, where a new framework called the \textit{Wentaculus} is introduced.